DragonBlame/tpf-dragons-edition/WABBAJACK.md

 Now open the folder, where you have saved the add-on, and double-click on _ModOrganizer.exe_ file.
 Now you can see the full setup - the mod order is on the left, sorted below separators that may be collapsed by default, and the load order with all plugins on the right.

 By default your game is capped at 75 FPS (to avoid any issues related to Skyrim's physics) and is borderless.
-Resolution is automatically detected and changed by Wabbajack.
+Your resolution was automatically detected and changed by Wabbajack.

 ---